Málaga CF

-Málaga Club de Fútbol (/es/, Málaga Football Club), or simply Málaga, is a club based in Málaga, Andalusia, Spain, who compete in Segunda División, the second tier of the Spanish league system, following their promotion from the Primera Federación in the 2023–24 season.
+Málaga Club de Fútbol (/es/, Málaga Football Club), or simply Málaga, is a football club based in Málaga, Andalusia, Spain, that competes in La Liga, the top tier of the Spanish league system, following their promotion from the Segunda División in the 2025–26 season.

 They won the UEFA Intertoto Cup in 2002 and qualified for the following season's UEFA Cup, reaching the quarter-final stages.
 They also qualified for the 2012–13 UEFA Champions League, where they were quarter-finalists.
 Since June 2010, the owner of the club has been Qatari investor Abdullah ben Nasser Al Thani.

 History

 Club Atlético Malagueño

-Málaga's history trace back to CD Málaga, a club founded in 1904.
-Club Atlético Malagueño was founded on 25 May 1948 as a former reserve team of CD Málaga, after the club absorbed CD Santo Tomás with the purpose of establishing a reserve team, took over as Málaga's main team.
+Málaga's history traces back to CD Málaga, a club founded in 1904.
+Club Atlético Malagueño was founded on 25 May 1948 as a former reserve team of CD Málaga, after the club absorbed CD Santo Tomás with the purpose of establishing a reserve team, it took over as Málaga's main team.

 Club Atlético Malagueño and CD Málaga had found themselves together in the 1959–60 Tercera División after CD Málaga was relegated at the end of the 1958–59 Segunda División.
 As a reserve team, the former should have been relegated to regional competition.
 To avoid this, they separated from their parent club and registered as an independent club within the Royal Spanish Football Federation.
 That move made it possible for CA Malagueño to survive after CD Málaga suspended operations.

 The 1992–93 season saw CA Malagueño playing in Tercera División Group 9.
 After a successful campaign, the club was promoted to the Segunda División B. The following season, however, the club was relegated again and, were in danger of folding due to financial struggles.